GaoWeiCHN/Rotation-Feature/README.md

 ## Rotation-Feature

-Rotation feature map for 4 directions--0, 90, 180, 270 degrees in order by CUDA.
+Rotating feature map for 4 directions--0, 90, 180, 270 degrees in order by CUDA.
 ![rotation feature](image/untitle.png)

 #### Install for PyTorch